The Importance of Extracurricular Activities in College Admissions

 - Admissions Test Scores

 - Essay or Writing Sample

-So why the obsession over extracurricular activities?
+So why the obsession with extracurricular activities?

-It is important to keep in mind that colleges are communities, and they want a diverse class to add on to the community.
+It is important to keep in mind that colleges are communities, and they want a diverse class to add to the community.
 Furthermore, at the most selective U.S. colleges, academically qualified applicants are more than two to three-fold of the number of freshmen they can accommodate.
 The activities a student pursues, thus, culminate into an important differentiating factor.

 Now, students and parents will often ask what types of extracurricular activities they should choose.
-Often we would hear from parents saying that “I heard volunteering is a must to get into XX University”.
+Often we would hear from parents saying “I heard volunteering is a must to get into XX University”.
 For them, they are trying to anticipate what colleges want to see.
 The good news and the bad news is that there is no right answer.

 Why?
 To refer back to the idea that colleges are communities, they want students that will enhance that sense of community.
 If the students all had the same resume, same activities, same passion, and hobbies, a college would be a mighty boring place.
 Right?